Configuration¶

 Overriding built-in agents¶

-The four Cowork built-ins (build, plan, general, explore) can be tuned or silenced via builtInAgents:
+The configurable Cowork built-ins (build, plan, general, explore) can be tuned or silenced via builtInAgents:

 {